Pictured are some of our recent workshops!

 Brian Whitacre -

-Next meeting is a training workshop 9am December 16, 2013 in Cordell at the Washita County Activity Center (1005 E. 3rd Street, Cordell).
-We believe to be successful in today’s economy you need to be prepared.
+Next meeting is 9am Wednesday January 29, 2014, in Cordell at the Washita County Activity Center (1005 E. 3rd Street, Cordell).